 Basemaps must meet Scene Viewer tiling scheme requirements to display in the Scene Viewer basemap gallery.

-- Esri default raster basemaps—Choose Default from the drop-down menu and clear the Use Esri vector basemaps in supported ArcGIS apps box.
+- Esri default raster basemaps—Choose Default from the menu and clear the Use Esri vector basemaps in supported ArcGIS apps box.

 Scene Viewer only uses the specified default basemap if it is supported.

 The default basemap opens at the default extent you set.
 To set the default extent to the extent of your currently selected default basemap, click Use map extent as default.
 To set a different extent, click Choose extent in the Default extent section.
 Choose from the following options:

 - To create an extent based on the default extent specified for the organization, click Organization's extent.